-David Koeckerling from Heidelberg University and colleagues from the UK, Germany and Switzerland conducted a meta-analysis of 13 studies and found that the frequency of serious cardiac events after therapy for hematological malignancies with chimeric antigen receptors T cells (CAR-T cells) is relatively low.
-A total of 1,528 patients (median age 61 years; 66 percent men) who received such treatment (in 80 percent of cases for lymphoma) took part in the studies.
-A report on the work was published in the journal JAMA Network Open.
+David Koeckerling from Heidelberg University and colleagues from the UK, Germany and Switzerland conducted a meta-analysis of 13 studies and found that the incidence of serious cardiac events after therapy for hematological malignancies with chimeric antigen receptors T cells (CAR-T cells) is relatively low.
+A total of 1,528 patients (median age 61 years; 66 percent men) who received such treatment (80 percent for lymphoma) took part in the studies.
+The report on the work was published in the journal JAMA Network Open.

 The median follow-up period was 487 days.
 Random-effects meta-analysis showed that the overall incidence of ventricular arrhythmias was 0.66 percent; supraventricular arrhythmias, 7.79 percent; left ventricular dysfunction, 8.68 percent; heart failure, 3.87 percent; myocardial infarction, 0.62 percent; and cardiovascular death, 0.63 percent.
 The overall incidence of all-cause death was 30.01 percent.
 Sensitivity analyses yielded similar results.
 Thus, serious cardiovascular events after CAR-T therapy are generally uncommon; among their indicators, cardiac ejection fraction and supraventricular arrhythmias deserve special attention and monitoring, the authors conclude.